davidmcclure/cleanconfig/README.md

         return StrictRedis(**self['redis'])
 ```

-This avoids unnecessarily spinning up multiple connections, and also means that the instance can just be looked-up directly as a property on the class:
+This avoids unnecessarily spinning up multiple connections, and also means that the instance can be looked up directly as a property on the class:

 ```python
 config = Config.read()